Join The Team

 What we look for..We look for smart, energetic, flexible, considerate ‘CAN DO’ people, good to be with at both work and play and with good ability in spoken English.
-You would need to be able to live tidily in your own summer season caravan, and have excellent cleaning and household preparation skills.
+You would need to be able to live well in a small space, and have excellent cleaning and household preparation skills, and be non-smoking including e-cigarettes.
 Additional experience in outdoor painting, gardening and general grounds-keeping will also be welcome together with a willingness to work at different times of the day.

-Ideally…Our guests in the hostel, 2 eco-cabins and lightweight camping ground are very important to us and we do everything possible to make them feel welcome and well looked after.
+Ideally…Our guests in the hut-hostel, 3 eco-cabins for couples and 4 pitch lightweight camping ground are very important to us and we do everything possible to make them feel welcome and well looked after.
 You would be joining us in this task in which you would need to be confident with people and interested in developing your own hospitality skills.